2016-2017 Undergraduate & Graduate Catalog

 - NUR 500 - Health Assessment Skills for Nurses

 - Current licensure to practice as a registered nurse in Michigan

 - A required criminal background check and drug screen

 - Health record documentation and immunization requirements

-An admission cohort will begin the M.S.N. curriculum each fall semester.
-For consideration for admission, the application and supplemental materials must be received by February 1 of the calendar year in which the student desires entry.
+A new class will begin the M.S.N. program each fall semester.
+The application and supplemental materials must be received by February 1 of the calendar year in which the student desires entry.